Siege of Carcassonne: Opposing forces

 The defenders were led by Raymond Roger Trencavel who was the Viscount of Carcassonne as well as Béziers.
 He was assisted by his vassal, Pierre Roger de Cabaret.
 As the Crusaders advanced on Béziers, he had begun preparations for a siege at Carcassonne, which included bringing additional reinforcements of knights and sergeants from the countryside and nearby towns.

 At this stage the Crusaders were led by Arnaud Amaury and included a host of Crusading nobles such as Simon de Montfort, Odo III, Duke of Burgundy, Walter III of Châtillon, Hervé IV of Donzy, Milo IV, lord of Le Puiset, Peter II of Courtenay, and many more.
-While the size of the Crusader army in 1209 is not known, it was considered large for its time and is estimated to have been around 20,000 people.
+The size of the Crusader army in 1209 was considered large for its time and is estimated to have been around 20,000 people.

 First phase

 As the Crusaders approached the town, Raymond Roger Trencavel initially wanted to engage the besiegers in a pitched battle but was dissuaded from this plan by Pierre Roger de Cabaret who convinced the viscount to defend the town from behind its walls rather than attempt a battle in the field.
 The first assault began on the 3rd of August as the crusader army attacked the Western suburb and succeeding in pushing out the defenders.
 This allowed them to cut off the town from its main water source.

-The Crusaders then assaulted the fortified northern suburb and after 3 days on fighting, succeeded in capturing it.
+The Crusaders then assaulted the fortified northern suburb and after 3 days of fighting succeeded in capturing it.
 The northern suburb was burned to prevent recapture by the defenders.
 Assaults on the southern suburb were successfully repelled, prompting the attackers to build catapults and mangonels in order to bombard and weaken the walls.
 They also built a cat (a large, mobile, wooden shelter) which was rolled up to the wall in order to protect sappers who began undermining it.
 The next day, the mine was collapsed and brought down a portion of the wall, allowing the crusaders to storm and capture the southern suburb.
 However after most of the attackers moved back to their tents, a sortie made by the defenders killed the small French garrison that was left in the suburb, and set a fire which burned it down.